-The modern all-mountain or enduro racing bike is quite an achievement, possessing almost impeccable downhill manors while still being a relative joy to grind up hill or rally day-long on the trails with your friends.
+The modern all-mountain or enduro racing bike is quite an achievement, possessing almost impeccable downhill manners while still being a relative joy to grind up hill or rally day-long on the trails with your friends.
 Tire options, however, have taken a bit of time to catch up.
 In their defense it's no easy task to balance weight, casing durability, grip, rolling resistance, volume, wheel size(s), rim width, and the countless trail conditions they are subjected too.
 WTB's new Breakout 2.5 is the latest all-mountain/enduro offering from a company whose profile has been rising quickly in the tire and rim market, but is it fully up to the task?

-2.5 large volume casing
+- 2.5 large volume casing

-TCS Aramid bead
+- TCS Aramid bead

-Gravity DNA rubber
+- Gravity DNA rubber

-Dual-ply Enduro Casing
+- Dual-ply Enduro casing

-Fast rolling non-directional tread patter
+- Fast rolling non-directional tread pattern

-High Grip (60 durometer core/45 durometer outer tread) and Fast Rolling (50 durometer side knobs/60 durometer center)
+- High Grip (60 durometer core/45 durometer outer tread) and Fast Rolling (50 durometer side knobs/60 durometer center)

-Mounting was difficult at first, the likely culprit being the thick gorrilla tape on my ENVE wheels (and my previous lazy tape job).
+Mounting was difficult at first, the likely culprit being the thick gorilla tape on my ENVE wheels (and my previous lazy tape job).
 A quick re-tape making sure the tape was pushed deep into the rim trough and not just stretched across the top and a concerted effort to keep the bead seated in the trough and not up on the 'shoulder' was the difference between being unable to mount the Breakouts at all and getting them on fairly easily with a single tire lever.
 Designed to meet strict UST standards I had little doubt they would seal up without hassle, and sure enough they inflated right up on 2 different sets of wheels with an ordinary floor pump.
 Last impression before hitting the trail: a true 2.5, these tires are BIG!

 On The Trail

 The other upside to forgoing ramped center knobs in favor of traditional square-edged knobs packed closer together is that climbing traction is significantly improved in loose terrain.
 One of my local trails has a climb up exposed sandstone and spinning my tires is just a matter of when, not if, with my usual tire choices.
 The WTB's motored right up without hesitation.
 Okay, so they roll fast and climb deceptively well, but what about the downhills?
-After all, what's the point of lugging a dual-ply 2.5 inch casing to the top if it's just going to disappoint on the way back down.
+After all, what's the point of lugging a dual-ply 2.5-inch casing to the top if it's just going to disappoint on the way back down?

 I'm used to tires with a bit more of a pronounced cornering edge (growing up in the loam and mud of New England I've learned to live with their bad traits on hardpack and gravel in return for more traction in the always present slop).
 The rounder profile of the WTB Breakouts took a bit of getting used to as I tried to get a handle on where they would start to slide when leaned off of their center knobs before the side knobs caught.
-Old habits die hard I suppose, but as soon as I stopped riding these tires as if they were a different shape and tread pattern I was rewarded with gobs of predictable cornering traction at all angles.
-Even at low pressures they didn't exhibit any of the squirming I've grown accustomed to with less supportive casings (note: the inner diameter of the different wheels used in testing were 25 and 26mm).
+Old habits die hard I suppose, but as soon as I stopped riding these tires as if they were a different shape and tread pattern I was rewarded with gobs of predictable cornering traction at every angle.
+Even at low pressures they didn't exhibit any of the squirming I've grown accustomed to with less supportive casings (note: the inner diameter of the different wheels used in testing were 25- and 26-mm).

 Things That Could Be Improved